Try The Mathematical Tripos

 After Descartes he returned the borrowed copy and bought a different copy of Descartes for himself, and van Schooten's Exercitationes mathematicae libri quinque or Five Books of Mathematical Exercises to help him fill in the blanks of his algebra misunderstandings as he had a lot of mistakes in his notebooks regarding negative roots.
 Newton assumed the cubic parabola was the same shape in all quadrants but soon after corrected these mistakes.
 Descartes geometry wasn't like today's Cartesian plane it originally consisted of just one positive quadrant but van Schooten and his students had expanded it.

-Descartes' La Geometrie is filled with little comments of encouragement as he was afraid nobody would read his work if it was too long so everywhere there is these reassurences like 'don't worry reader the following isn't too hard' or insisting the reader figure out everything to not deny them of the satisfaction of figuring out the geometry themselves.
-The different copy Newton buys has all these comments left in tact and Newton misunderstands one of these comments by Descartes about the equation of curves stating it is easy to find everything you want to know about a curve from it's equation and the reader need not be bothered by a lengthy demonstration when in fact this is an unsolved problem.
-Newton is annoyed he can't figure out this supposedly simple exercise in Descartes' book so breaks down the equation of a curve into many headings in his notebook and tries to generalize which led to him creating his own advanced analysis well beyond any other mathematician at the time.
+Descartes' La Geometrie is filled with little comments of encouragement as he was afraid nobody would read his work if it was too long so everywhere there is these reassurences like 'don't worry reader the following isn't too hard' or insisting the reader figure out a problem themselves to not deny them of the satisfaction he found figuring it out himself.
+The different copy Newton buys has all these comments left in tact and Newton misunderstands, or the translation is incorrect, one of these comments by Descartes about the equation of curves stating 'it is easy' to find everything you want to know about a curve from it's equation and the reader need not be bothered by a lengthy demonstration when in fact this is an unsolved problem.
+Newton can't figure out this supposedly simple exercise in Descartes' book so breaks down the equation of a curve into many headings in his notebook and tries to generalize which led to him creating his own advanced analysis well beyond any other mathematician at the time.

-In the winter of 1664 he reads Arithmetica Infinitorum by Wallis which is the arithmetic of infintesimals.
+Around the same time when he was trying to figure out that Descartes exercise he reads Arithmetica Infinitorum by Wallis which is the arithmetic of infintesimals.
 Newton recognizes many of the sums are similar to what he read in Oughtred's book, known today as Pascal's triangle and in typical fashion seeks to generalize and invents the binomial theorem.
 Newton then reads Viete's Opera Mathematica which was another textbook by van Schooten compiling all the work of Viete such as Diophantine equations.
 In less than a full year Newton managed to bring himself up to date with the entire achievement of mid 17th century mathematics by himself and begins self-directed research writing out 22 headlines of 'problems' in his notebook and classifying them into groups regarding integration, analytic geometry and mechanics.

 Newton believed the ancients had already figured everything out, and this information was lost over time after disasters had destroyed the information.
 He based this from his own experience living during the plague, the great fire of London and political upheaval.
-He believed their knowledge was encoded in myths written in Roman and Greek literature.
-He believed every myth was real but that their lives were embellished through story telling.
+This led him to alchemy where he believed their knowledge was encoded in myths written in Roman and Greek literature where every myth was real but that their lives were embellished through story telling.
 A common alchemist practice for example was to interpret Ovid's Metamorphoses where the god of the forge/metalwork Vulcan catches his wife Venus and Mars locked in an embrace so traps them in a fine metallic net.
 The alchemists of the Royal Society that Newton belonged to frequently used the names of planets for metals so obtaining an alchemists manuscript by George Starkey he recreated this myth and ended up with an alloy with a strided net like surface.
 Newton also decoded Cadmus and the founding of Thebes from Ovid into practical lab instructions.

-20 years later he is offered to write the Principia, and wanting to prove his infintesimal calculus he tries uncovering the ancient analysis used in classical geometry.
-Pappus' book 7 contains a commentary about a lost group of tools and propositions that Euclid, Apollonius, Eratosthenes and other geometers of the day used that Pappus referred to as the 'treasury of analysis'.
+20 years later Newton has produced numerous manuscripts but refuses to release any of them until he is offered to write the Principia, and wanting to prove infintesimal calculus he tries uncovering the ancient analysis used in classical geometry.
+Pappus' book 7 contains a commentary about the tools and propositions that Euclid, Apollonius, Eratosthenes and other geometers of the day used that Pappus referred to as the 'treasury of analysis'.
+These were said to be contained in books by Euclid but those were never recovered.
 These lost Porisms (corollaries) are speculated by Newton to be projective geometry.

 Newton in his Lucasian chair lectures said that the ancients would never bother to introduce the algebra of curves with geometry because you lose the simplicity of working within geometry as its whole point was to escape the tediousness of calculations by simply drawing lines and circles.
-He also claims books like Pappus's Collectio deliberately hid the analysis, as it was considered an inelegant tool, and that ancient synthesis where they deduced a consequence from a given premise (a corollary) using visual means was a superior method as the analysis could not be reversed in steps like geometric synthesis could.
+He also claims books like Pappus's Collectio deliberately hid the analysis, as it was considered an inelegant tool and that ancient synthesis where they deduced a consequence from a given premise (a corollary) using geometric demonstrations was a superior method as the analysis could not be reversed in steps like geometric synthesis could.
 He went further and claimed if you wanted to discover seemingly unrelated corollaries you had to use synthesis, describing the analysis of his day as a 'tedious pile of probabilities used by bunglers'.
 In other words if he didn't rely on geometry he could not have found most of the critical results of the Principia.
 People today claim he did this to avoid priority disputes over his analysis he kept hidden except for privately circulated manuscripts, but he used geometry to invent limits and plane transformations that were not formally developed until 200 years later so he was probably right.
 His limits are very similar to what everyone today is using in modern calculus courses.
+If you take a calculus course today they will tell you Newton's influence to promote geometry allowed continental mathematicians to freely develop analysis which kept back Britain decades in the field of analysis.

 He later wrote in a manuscript on geometry that mechanics of motion was what generated all geometry and that the ancients had understood this as well conceiving geometrical objects as generated by moving along a straight edge, circles/elipses via the movement of a compass, or via translation like in Proposition 4 of Book 1 of Euclid's Elements where one triangle form is moved to compare to another.
 This is where he demonstrated that rotation of rulers were in fact transformation of the plane.
 Here is how Newton used his rotating ruler to create a power series.